carlfranklin/LowCodeAPI/README.md

 LowCodeAPI is a set of .NET 5 classes and interfaces that reduce the amount of boilerplate code necessary for any ASP.NET web project.

 > ## **Warning: It is not recommended to expose your EF Entities directly to the client.
 This is a demo of how to generate controllers for in-house applications only.
-Do not use it in production.**
+Do not use it for public applications.**

 ## Sample App